Gozala/work/index.md

 ## Local First

 Asymmetry of traditional server/client architectures creates a power disbalance.
-Power is exercised by trapping users data for profit.
+Power is exercised by trapping user's data for profit.
 P2P/Distributed/Decentralized technologies have a symmetric architecture (every peer is both server and client) and that leads to a different data ownership model.
 I devoted last years of my career at Mozilla enabling such technologies.

 #### Libdweb